miayap20/Automated-ant-scale/README.md

 # Automated-ant-scale
-Code for an automated ant isolating system uses a slightly altered code from https://github.com/FabianPlum/TheStick/
+Code for an automated ant isolating system uses a slightly altered code from https://github.com/FabianPlum/TheStick/ \
-\nFollow the downlaod instructions in the above linked github readme, then replace "THE_STICK_YOLO.py" and "tracker.py" with the files of the same name in this repositry
+Follow the downlaod instructions in the above linked github readme, then replace "THE_STICK_YOLO.py" and "tracker.py" with the files of the same name in this repositry

 ## Using the automated ant isolation system code ##